What are keywords?

 What is Keyword Searching?

 To do a keyword search, type in the main concepts that best describe your topic.
 Avoid typing in complete sentences or questions, these may get you no or irrelevant search results.
-For example if you are researching the effects of caffeine use on anxiety, you would search "Caffeine and anxiety".

 How to do keyword searching: